Tensor networks and efficient descriptions of classical data: Abstract

 \section{Abstract}

-We investigate the potential of tensor network based machine learning methods to scale to large image and text data sets.
-For that, we study how the mutual information between a subregion and its complement scales with the subsystem size $L$, similarly to how it is done in quantum many-body physics.
-We find that for text, the mutual information scales as a power law $L^\nu$ with a close to volume law exponent, indicating that text cannot be efficiently described by 1D tensor networks.
-For images, the scaling is close to an area law, hinting at 2D tensor networks such as PEPS could have an adequate expressibility.
-For the numerical analysis, we introduce a mutual information estimator based on autoregressive networks, and we also use convolutional neural networks in a neural estimator method.
+We investigate the potential of tensor network-based machine learning methods to scale to large image and text datasets.
+We study how the mutual information between a subregion and its complement scales with the subsystem size $L$, similarly to approaches used in quantum many-body physics.
+Using various MI estimation methods, including a novel autoregressive network-based estimator, we find that simple image datasets exhibit area law scaling, suggesting efficient representation by two-dimensional tensor networks.
+More complex image datasets exceed the area law, indicating the need for generalized tensor network states or hybrid models.
+For Wikipedia text data, we observe power-law scaling $I(L) \propto L^\nu$ with $\nu \approx 0.82$, approaching a volume law.
+This implies that one-dimensional tensor networks with area law entanglement may not efficiently capture the structure of text.
+We introduce two models to reproduce this scaling: a quantum-inspired random pair toy model, and a linguistically-motivated Markovian dependency tree model.
+In the latter model, matching the observed MI scaling allows us to infer the word-word correlation length distribution in text.